cakephp/phinx/docs/migrations.rst

 through the ``addCustomColumn()`` method, which takes a column name, a type and an array of options, similar to ``addColumn()``.

-This method doe not run any validation on the type of the column, and instrucs Phinx ot use it exactly as supplied.
-Cusom column supports only the most common options, ``default`` and ``null``, which behave exactly as they do when you use ``addColumn()``.
+This method does not run any validation on the type of the column, and instrucs Phinx to use it exactly as supplied.
+Custom column supports only the most common options, ``default`` and ``null``, which behave exactly as they do when you use ``addColumn()``.

 You can see an example below showing how to add a ``citext`` column to an existing table if you use PostgreSQL.